 2. Safely trap the cat(s) and bring them to us.

-- For the safety of the cat (and our staff), all cats must come in a humane, live-release trap.
+- For the safety of the cat (and our staff), all cats must come in a humane, live-release trap (only one cat per trap).
 We have traps available to rent for a $60 refundable deposit.

 3. All patients will receive a spay/neuter surgery and rabies vaccination (dependent on age), and ear-tip.